C2SM/git-course/advanced/README.md

-# Git: Next Steps
+# Git: Beyond the Basics

-This folder contains the exercises for **Git: Next Steps**, the second of the two C2SM Git Courses.
-It follows on from [Git: First Steps](../beginner), and the only knowledge it assumes is the everyday basics: `add`, `commit`, `push`, `pull` and `branch`.
+This folder contains the exercises for **Git: Beyond the Basics**, the second of the two C2SM Git Courses.
+It follows on from [Git: The Basics](../beginner), and the only knowledge it assumes is the everyday basics: `add`, `commit`, `push`, `pull` and `branch`.

 The course has two parts: